May 19, 2020

 That the time will turn to white

-We came, we see, we dance we love
+We came, we saw, we dance, we love,

 We grow stronger